 February – June 2018

-A series of ongoing private salons in the homes of prominent New York City based architects.
-Each event explores a selection of books from the host’s personal library, open to audiences for the first time.
+As a series of ongoing private salons in the homes of prominent New York City based architects, each event explores a selection of books from the host’s personal library, open to audiences for the first time.
 The salons are structured as informal conversations with invited guests.

 Salon #1: Bernard Tschumi – February 15th, 2018